Watch Tip: Dog Park Tips & Warnings

 Antifreeze is lethal.
 Even a teaspoon of the sweet substance licked from paws or a garage floor will kill.
 Many states now require manufacturers to add bittering agents to repel ingestion by companion animals and children.
 Wipe up any spills and drips and scrub residue with strong detergent.

 Homeowners spread ice melt chemicals on sidewalks and driveways to keep families and vehicles safe from accidents.
 Then the pets and little ones rush out to play in the new snow.
-Be prepared with bucket and towel.
-Be sure to dip furry paws in a bucket of water when returning indoors and towel dry.
+Walk around these chemicals when you can safely.
+Back at home, be prepared with bucket and towel.
+Dip furry paws in a bucket of water when returning indoors and towel dry.
 Wipe a damp towel around the bottom of human boots and shoes to prevent these chemicals from getting on your carpets and floors (store them on plastic boot trays).

 Road salt might be spread on your community’s roadways to help keep drivers safe from accidents.
 When taking your pet for a walk, avoid the roads or walk on clean snow if it isn’t too deep.
 If your pet strayed into the road, be sure to dip paws into warm water, swish around, and then towel dry.